The Valley of Gwangi: Special effects

 The Valley of Gwangi was the last dinosaur-themed film that Harryhausen animated, and he made much use of his experience in depicting extinct animals from his earlier films.
 Close to a year was spent on the special effects (there were more than 300 'Dynamation' cuts in the film, a record number for Harryhausen), with the roping of Gwangi being the most labor-intensive animated sequence.
 It was achieved by having the actors hold on to ropes tied to a "monster stick" that was in the back of a jeep.
 The jeep and stick when filmed with Gwangi are on a back rear projection plate and hidden by his body, and the portions of rope attached to his body are painted wires that are matched with the real ropes.
 The coordination of Gwangi's animation with live actors on horseback (and the horses appearing to react to Gwangi) was particularly difficult to film, and the source of an editorial lapse in a following scene.
 Gwangi bites through the ropes around his neck when first lassoed and later has his jaws roped together when unconscious.
 However, he is then shown being transported in a cart again held only by ropes around his neck but with jaws now un-bound.

 The first animated sequence in the film is a diving act done by T.J. and her horse.
 Because it was decided that it was too risky to have a rider and horse jump off a 40-foot (12-meter) high platform into a tank of water, a model horse and rider were used.
 After tempting Gila Golan's horse to jump from a mock-up platform onto a trampoline, the film cut to an animated model suspended on wires (actually, it was just a tiny toy horse and rider bought in a toy store).
 The splash was real, triggered by an electric charge inside the tank.

-After local Gypsies steal the Eohippus, it is released back into the Forbidden Valley.
+After local Romani steal the Eohippus, it is released back into the Forbidden Valley.
 For all the scenes where the cowboys are chasing the creature, the animated model was used.
 However, in one long shot, a baby goat was used instead because the model would have been too small.